intel/pepc/docs/guide-install.md

 ./pepc-standalone --help
 ```

-`make-standalone` accepts the same `--src-path` option as `install-pepc`, so you can build a
+`tools/make-standalone` accepts the same `--src-path` option as `tools/install-pepc`, so you can
-standalone from a local clone or a specific Git URL.
-Run `./make-standalone --help` for all
+build a standalone from a local clone or a specific Git URL.
+Run `./tools/make-standalone --help`
-options.
+for all options.

 ## Manual Installation

-The following sections describe how to install `pepc` manually, without using the `install-pepc`
+The following sections describe how to install `pepc` manually, without using the `tools/install-pepc`
 script.
 This is useful if you want full control over the installation, use a custom environment, or
 prefer a different package manager.